jaanga/jaanga.github.io/home/r2/overview-events.md

 ## Project Links

-You have two ways of viewing the Events files:
+You have two ways of viewing the Jaanga Events files:

 * Code hosted on GitHub: [jaanga.github.io/events]( http://jaanga.github.io/events/ "view the files as apps." )
 * Source code on GitHub: [github.com/jaanga/events]( https://github.com/jaanga/events/ "View the files as source code." )